uiprojects/df-svelte-starter-kit/README.md

 5. Update/create .env file at project root level (You can copy the contents from `env.sample`)

+6. You can update the Menu location configuration in the ENV using the variable `PUBLIC_MENU_LOCATION`.
+By default it renders the menu in the top bar.
+Here are the two values that you can provide,
+   - top: Menu appears in the top navbar
+   - side: Menu appears in a collapsible sidebar

 ## How to upgrade the template?
 (Manual Process)

 1. For now, Upgrading or Template Sync would be a manual process.
 But we will guide you throughout the process.